 Hong Kong Jiu-Jitsu

-Abira Boxing is a fitness center in Mongkok that offers personal training and group classes in Muay Thai boxing.
-This combat sport focuses on a range of full contact fighting techniques including striking, kicking and punching.
-It’s often called “the art of eight limbs,” because fighters use their knees and elbows to strike as well as their fists and shins.
+boxing.
+This combat sport focuses on a range of full contact-fighting techniques including striking, kicking and punching.
+It’s often called “the art of eight limbs” because fighters use their knees and elbows to strike as well as their fists and shins.
 It’s a great option for those looking to build muscle and tone their physique.

-Jab MMA offers classes in mixed martial arts (MMA), Brazilian Jiu Jitsu, boxing, and kickboxing.
-It promises a challenging, full body workout in a friendly and supportive atmosphere that welcomes students of all levels.
-Try out a first class for free.
+offers classes in mixed martial arts (MMA), Brazilian jiu-jitsu, boxing and kickboxing.
+It promises a challenging, full-body workout in a friendly and supportive atmosphere that welcomes students of all levels.
+Try a first class for free.

-Impakt is one of Hong Kong’s biggest fitness and MMA gyms, and it’s equipped with state of the art facilities and equipment, including a full size boxing ring.
-At Impakt, you can sign up for classes in karate, boxing, Muay Thai, Brazilian Jiu-Jitsu, MMA, and kickboxing.
-There’s also a “Bootcamp” class aimed at building all round fitness” (it’s as intense as it sounds).
-If you don’t want to commit to a monthly membership, Impakt lets you pay a drop in fee for each class.
+is one of Hong Kong’s biggest fitness and MMA gyms, and it’s equipped with state-of-the-art facilities and equipment, including a full-size boxing ring.
+At Impakt, you can sign up for classes in karate, boxing, muay thai, Brazilian jiu-jitsu, MMA and kickboxing.
+There’s also a “Bootcamp” class aimed at building all-round fitness (it’s as intense as it sounds).
+If you don’t want to commit to a monthly membership, Impakt lets you pay a drop-in fee for each class.

 Chito Ryu Karate